 In conducting our risk assessments, we considered the results of prior OIG audits, reviews, and risk assessments.
 In these prior engagements, we performed transaction testing and reviewed internal controls for the three charge card programs, and we determined the risk of these programs to be low.
-While we did note instances of internal control deficiencies and misuse of the centrally-billed purchase and individually-billed travel cards, we made recommendations and suggestions to management to improve these programs.
+While we did note instances of internal control deficiencies and misuse of the centrally billed purchase and individually billed travel cards, we made recommendations and suggestions to management to improve these programs.
 We followed up on the status of our prior recommendations and noted that management had taken action to address each of the recommendations by updating policies and procedures.
-Because management recently made these updates, we did not verify or test whether management implemented these changes in fiscal year 2016.
+Because management recently made these updates and we recognize that internal control gaps existed in 2017 due to insufficient staffing levels, we did not verify or test whether management implemented these changes in fiscal year 2017.

 We reviewed the NCUA's Federal Managers' Financial Integrity Act (FMFIA) of 1982 Statement of Assurance for any identified internal control matters related to the purchase and travel card programs and did not note any internal control matters related to these programs.
 As part of the FMFIA compliance, management conducted its own risk assessments of the charge card programs.
 In these risk assessments, management determined the NCUA's purchase card program to be low risk to the agency.
 Although management identified that the purchase card program could be subject to fraud, waste, and abuse, they considered the impact and likelihood of this risk to be low.
-Management also determined the following three risks for the travel card program: 1) employee misuse of the travel card to procure personal or ineligible goods or services; 2) exiting employees utilizing the travel card for purchases after separation; and 3) misuse of the card for purposes other than official business.
-Management provided compensating controls to reduce each of these risks; however, as previously mentioned, control gaps exist due to employee vacancies within OCFO, which increases these risks.
+Management also determined the following risks for the travel card program: 1) lack of sufficient human resources to complete travel card program tasks 2) travel reimbursements not reimbursed in accordance with policy 3) travel not booked in accordance with policy and 4) employees who falsify reports and records.
+NCUA management rated the likelihood and impact of some of these risks as high and probable to occur due to the internal control gaps created by insufficient staffing within OCFO.
+However, as previously mentioned, the agency reduced these risks by filling vacancies.